Oceans (film): Plot

 Oceans presents details and facts about the journey of the ocean.
-The film begins on a beach and there are boys and one of them wonders what the ocean is.
-The scene cuts to the Galapagos where a clan of marine iguanas and horseshoe crabs wander.
+The film begins on a beach with children running to the ocean, one particular boy stops to wonder what the ocean is.
+The scene cuts to the Galápagos where a clan of marine iguanas and horseshoe crabs wander.
 Then at night an Ariane rocket takes off and surprises the two clans.
 Meanwhile, the rocket takes off to outer space.
 Then goes to the trench where the larvae of sea urchin and the crustacean egg lie.
 Then comes to a swarm of moon jellyfish.
-Then at day a different type of jellyfish float along the current.
+Then at day, a different type of jellyfish float along the current.

 Later at the coast of South Africa, a hungry mob of common dolphins, gannets, bronze whaler sharks, and brydes whales hunt sardines.
-After the feast, manta rays gobble down a few sardines. moments later a blanket octopus swims quietly along the current.
+After the feast, manta rays gobble down a few sardines.
+Moments later, a blanket octopus swims quietly along the current.
 Meanwhile, the sardines start making odd shapes.
 At a beach, sea lions rest in the sun.
 In deeper water, a humpback whale and her calf start to flipper slap, spyhop, and breach.
-Meanwhile, the sea lions start hunting. the others on the beach watch sally lightfoot crabs crawl on the sand.
+Meanwhile, the sea lions start hunting.
+The others on the beach watch sally lightfoot crabs crawl on the sand.
 The hunting sea lions are returning home, but some are eaten by a great white shark and a killer whale.
 In the deeper waters, a blue whale feasts on some krill.
 At twilight, birds are flying back to their nests.
 At night carnivores are out to hunt on the reef including the mantis shrimp who kills a crab.
 In Australia, a Spanish dancer comes out of its home.
 At day, bottlenose dolphins are leaping on the waves.
 Meanwhile, a dugong and green sea turtle are feasting on sea grass.
 On the beach, baby sea turtles have to make it to the ocean without being eaten by frigatebirds, which only one baby turtle survives.
 In the sea, sailfish are feasting on fish.